DappsLab/Server/README.md

 Server
-this is a server side file.
+this is a server side code.